arzoo14/PCP-books/docs/PG/InstrumentingApplications.rst

    * - **PCP_TRACE_TIMEOUT**
      - The number of seconds to wait until assuming that the initial connection is not going to be made, and timeout will occur.
 The default is three seconds.
    * - **PCP_TRACE_REQTIMEOUT**
-     - The number of seconds to allow before timing out on awaiting acknowledgment from the trace PMDA after trace data has been sent to it.
+     - The number of seconds to allow before timing out on awaiting acknowledgement from the trace PMDA after trace data has been sent to it.
 This variable has no effect in the asynchronous trace protocol (refer to `Table 4.6.
 State Flags`_).
    * - **PCP_TRACE_RECONNECT**
      - A list of values which represents the backoff approach that the **libpcp_trace** library routines take when attempting to reconnect to the trace PMDA after